loot/loot/CONTRIBUTING.md

   ISO code, name  and optional font family override to the `languages_` initialiser list in the `LootSettings()` constructor.
 * In [installer.iss](scripts/installer.iss):
-  - If the Inno Download Plugin provides a translation file for your language, add it to the block of `#include <idplang\...` lines at the top of the file.
-    If you have Inno Download Plugin installed, you can see what files it provides at `C:\Program Files (x86)\Inno Download Plugin\unicode\idplang\`.

-    Note that the translation file must use the correct ISO code internally, otherwise it can't be used: the Brazilian Portuguese, Czech and Simplified Chinese translations are not used for this reason.
   - Add a line for your language in the `[Languages]` section.
 If you have Inno Setup installed, the available translation files are at `C:\Program Files (x86)\Inno Setup 5\Languages\`.